-New electric vans coming soon
+New electric vans 2020 and beyond

 LEVC plug-in hybrid van

-Initially, the van will be available in just one body style: a regular medium-sized panel van with barn doors at the rear and a sliding door on the side.
+Initially, the van will be available in just one body style: a regular medium-sized panel van with 'barn doors' at the rear and a sliding door on the side.
 However, LEVC hasn’t ruled out different variants in future, while cargo space and load capacity are also unclear at the moment.

 Volkswagen e-Caddy and Volkswagen e-Transporter